Cluster Munition Ban Policy

 The Philippines has stated several times that it has never used, produced, of transferred cluster munitions and possesses no stocks.

-In March 2014, a Department of Defense official informed the Philippine campaign that the AFM-M3 cluster bomb unit was made in an experimental stage in the 1990s by the Philippine Air Force, but was not pursued beyond the research phase and was never used.
+A Department of Defense official said in 2014 that the Philippine Air Force made an experimental AFM-M3 cluster bomb unit in the 1990s, but the weapon was never pursued beyond the research phase and never used.

-In April 2013, the demining NGO Swiss Foundation for Mine Action (Fondation Suisse de Déminage, FSD) received an unexploded nine-kilogram M41A1 fragmentation bomb that the Philippine Army cleared from a construction site at Lanang in Davao City.
+In 2013, the demining NGO Swiss Foundation for Mine Action (Fondation Suisse de Déminage, FSD) destroyed an unexploded nine-kilogram M41A1 fragmentation bomb that the Philippine army cleared from a construction site at Lanang in Davao City.

 For details on the Philippines’ policy and practice regarding cluster munitions through early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 144–145.

 The Philippines has participated in every Meeting of States Parties of the convention as well as the First Review Conference in 2015 and intersessional meetings in 2011–2015.

 “Asia-Pacific Workshop on CCM Universalization,” Convention on Cluster Munitions Quarterly Newsletter, April 2019.
 The Philippines has attended regional meetings on the convention before, for example, in Bangkok, Thailand in March 2017.
 European Union Nonproliferation Consortium, “Cooperating to implement the Convention on Cluster Munitions: the country coalition concept,” at UNESCAP, Bangkok 16–17 March 2017.

 “Implementation of the Convention on Cluster Munitions,” UNGA Resolution 73/54, 5 December 2018.